When to shop for car insurance

 This is your bottom line — exactly how much your insurance will cost per payment cycle (options for payment frequency will vary).

 If you already know the coverages and deductible amount you want, then make sure each quote includes them so you can make a true comparison.
-If not, you can vary each quote to see how your rate changes when additional coverages are added.
+If not, you can vary each quote to see how your car insurance premium changes when additional coverages are added.

 How to get car insurance